enioxt/EVA-e-Guarani-EGOS/subsystems/NEXUS/README.md

 ## Integration

 *   **KOIOS:** Uses `KoiosLogger` (via `get_koios_logger`) for standardized logging.
 Relies on KOIOS standards for structure and documentation.

+### NEXUS Value Proposition vs. Other Tools

+While standard linters (`pylint`, `flake8`) detect import errors and IDEs provide immediate feedback, NEXUS's dependency analysis offers unique value within EGOS:

+*   **Integrated Analysis Engine:** NEXUS serves as the central analysis engine for EGOS.
+Its primary goal is to generate a structured *dataset* describing the workspace's dependency landscape.
+*   **Structured Data for Subsystems:** This dataset (including explicit categorization of internal, external, and unresolved imports) is designed for programmatic consumption by other EGOS subsystems like ATLAS (visualization) and KOIOS (reporting/suggestions).
+*   **Customization & Context:** The analysis is tailored to the specific `subsystems` structure and conventions of the EGOS project.
+*   **Beyond Error Checking:** Unlike linters focused on errors, NEXUS provides a comprehensive inventory and categorization for systemic understanding and further automated processing.

 *   **MYCELIUM:** Intended to interact via `MyceliumInterface`.
 Currently, `NexusAnalyzer` handles subscriptions and event publishing. `NexusService` defines request handlers but doesn't actively bind them yet.
 Requires clarification/refactoring.
+    *   **[TODO: Action Item - 2025-04-03]** Clearly define the responsibility boundary between `NexusService` and `NexusAnalyzer` for Mycelium communication.
+Options include consolidating into `NexusService`, creating a dedicated `NexusCommunicationHandler`, or clarifying existing roles.
+Update relevant class docstrings and this README once decided.
 *   **ATLAS:** Analysis results from NEXUS (especially dependency information) are intended to be visualized by the ATLAS subsystem.

 ## Current Status & Next Steps (Post-Recovery)